Toy Story (franchise): Pixar Popcorn (2021)

-Spin-offs
+Buzz Lightyear Spin-offs

 Buzz Lightyear of Star Command: The Adventure Begins (2000)

 Buzz Lightyear of Star Command: The Adventure Begins is a 2000 traditionally animated direct-to-video television film produced by Walt Disney Television Animation with Pixar Animation Studios as a co-production that serves as a spin-off of the Toy Story franchise.
 The film was released on August 8, 2000, and features Tim Allen as the voice of Buzz Lightyear.
 The film follows Buzz Lightyear as a space ranger who fights against the evil Emperor Zurg, showing the inspiration for the Buzz Lightyear toyline that exists in the Toy Story series.
 The film later led to the television series, Buzz Lightyear of Star Command.
 Although the film was criticized for not using the same animation as the Toy Story films, it sold three million VHS and DVDs in its first week of release.

 Buzz Lightyear of Star Command (2000–2001)

 Buzz Lightyear of Star Command is an animated television series produced by Walt Disney Television Animation and co-produced by Pixar Animation Studios that is a spin-off of the Toy Story franchise, and was led from the direct-to-video film Buzz Lightyear of Star Command: The Adventure Begins, depicting the in-universe Toy Story series on which the Buzz Lightyear toy is based.
 The series takes place in the far future, featuring Buzz Lightyear voiced by Patrick Warburton (replacing Tim Allen), a famous, experienced Space Ranger who takes a crew of rookies under his wing as he investigates criminal activity across the galaxy and attempts to bring down Evil Emperor Zurg once and for all.
 It aired on UPN from October 2, 2000, to November 29, 2000, and on ABC from October 14, 2000, to January 13, 2001.